from 0 review

 Enjoy a full day of rest in Bara Bhanghal, where you can explore the village and make the most of your day.

 The trek from Bara Bhanghal to Marhu spans 9 kilometers.
 The journey begins early in the morning, following breakfast, as the troop crosses the river via a bridge located approximately 200 meters upstream.
 From there, the path turns southward, leading to the crossing of Thamsar Nala by means of a long bridge.
+The trail ascends steadily over rocky terrain along the left bank of the Nala, with slopes adorned by towering conifer trees.
+After covering a distance of 5 kilometers, the path once again crosses Thamsar, continuing its ascent through lush meadows and ahead.
+After another 2 kilometers, the path levels out, revealing nearby slopes blanketed in deep green grass and wild spinach, interspersed with rocks and boulders.
+Snow-capped slopes and a V-shaped glaciated valley provide a picturesque backdrop to the scene.
+In this serene setting, a few Gaddi shepherds can be found camping, making it an ideal spot for setting up camp.

 The base on either side of any pass is referred to as Alyas, locally known as Lahesh.
 Marhu-Alyas of Thamsar Pass is located 7 kilometers away.
 This trek is filled with adventure and will take approximately 5-6 hours to navigate through rocky terrain and snow-covered slopes.
 Due to the long distance to the pass and the steep ascent, it is recommended to camp closer to the pass.
 A traditional campsite can be found about 8 kilometers from Marhu, where a large rock shelter is located.
 Until late June, the area surrounding this site is covered in snow, but after the monsoon season, between mid-August and early October, the snow begins to melt while the higher glaciers remain frozen.

 The Alyas Base Camp to Panarthu Pass trek is highly dependent on the weather conditions and the physical condition of the trekker.
 Typically, a Traveling Guide will not take any risks or allow crossing the passes in unfavorable weather conditions, opting instead to wait for the sky to clear.
 If the sun is shining, the trek will begin early in the morning, around 5:00 am, after a light breakfast and with packed lunch in tow.
 This early start ensures that the snow is frozen, making for easier walking.
 It is crucial to cross the pass before 12:00 - 1:00 pm to avoid potential problems such as heavy snow winds, rainfall, or even snowfall.
+The trek from Alyas to Thamsar Pass – Panarthu covers a distance of 20 kilometers, with roughly 10 kilometers to the top of the Pass-Panarthu.
+The path initially descends onto the glacier before gradually ascending.
+Walking on frozen snow in the early morning on a well-trodden trail makes for smoother progress.
+As the trek gains height over snow slopes, the ascent between two parallel ridges becomes more challenging, eventually leading to an upper glacier.
+Along the way, trekkers will pass a glacial lake about 3 kilometers from the campsite.
+Progress may become difficult in poor snow conditions higher up, with large rocks and boulders scattered at the top of the pass.
+A cairn adorned with various trinkets symbolizes the goddess of Thamsar Jot, while the peaks of Lantern (5067m) and Thamsar (5078m) can be admired on either side of the pass.
+The descent on the South side is steeper than the North, leading down on soft snow before crossing a glacier to reach a ridge on the right.
+After descending steeply for about 3 kilometers, trekkers will arrive at Bharpal Got (4050m), a huge rock shelter where a halt can be

 The Panarthu-Bir trek is a 28km long section, mostly descending in elevation.
 The path is well-defined for the first 16km, leading to Rajgundha, where a local bus can be taken to Beed.
 The trail from Panarthu follows the left side of the glaciated valley, with the glacier extending down for several kilometers.
 A pleasant walk through the narrow valley will bring you to Palachak in 8km, where you will find a forest rest house and an eating shop.
 The Uhl river originates from the glacier above Palachak.
 After crossing the river, the trail ascends to a ridge on the west side of the river, eventually reaching Rajgundha (2625m) in 8km, a sizable village.
 From here, you can either take the bus or continue walking the final 14km down to Beed.
 Beed, also known as Beed Khas, is famous for paragliding.
 Accommodations for the night will be provided at a camp in Bir.